The Division of Nursing at CVMC's hospital consists of the following departments:

 - Women and Children's (includes the Birthing Center)

-CVMC provides a "voice" for nurses by managing nursing care using the Shared Accountability Model.
+CVMC uses the Shared Governance model to make decisions about nursing practice, use of technology, quality of care, and operations.
 The model is a collaborative process involving all departments of the medical center with a focus on nursing as the core of the care delivery process.
-The goal is to give nurses a voice in their practice and the ability to make decisions at a staff level by establishing a structure of unit-based and hospital-wide councils.
-The councils provide oversight and guidance and provide the basis to execute the Shared Accountability Model.
+The goal is to ensure the voice of nursing in their own practice and the decisions made that affect nursing process is heard through the unit-based and hospital-wide councils.

 Each unit has at least one council that focuses on specific quality, patient care practice and professional development.
 A staff member serves as the chair and the unit determines individual members.
-The unit director is not a member of the council but serves as an advisor and attends meetings only as requested.
+The unit leadership participates in an advisory capacity and does not have voting power on issues before the unit councils.

 Safe Patient Handling